-The investment objective of each Portfolio and a description of its principal investment strategies are set forth under "Portfolio Summary" in the Prospectus.
-Each Portfolio's investment objectives are not "Fundamental" and may be changed without the approval of a majority of its outstanding voting securities, however, shareholders will be given at least 60 days' notice of such a change.
+The investment objective of the Portfolio and a description of its principal investment strategies are set forth under "Fund Summary" in the Prospectus.
+The Portfolio's investment objective is not "fundamental" and may be changed without the approval of a majority of its outstanding voting securities, however, shareholders will be given at least 60 days' notice of such a change.